Doctor Lao: Oh, it comes and goes. Whatever dialect the mood requires.

-Just like a character may choose not to speak or not to speak coherently, he or she may also willfully employ broken or idiosyncratic language.
+Just like a character may choose not to speak or not to speak coherently, they may also willfully employ broken or idiosyncratic language.
 There may be various reasons for this: for instance, it can be part of Obfuscating Stupidity, a part of Fauxreigner's image, or a Cloudcuckoolander's peculiar way of self-expression.
-An increasingly common use of this trope is a subversion of Japanese Ranguage, Asian Speekee Engrish, Tonto Talk and other similar tropes: an exotic foreigner who actually has a good command of English may amuse him/herself by deliberately playing up with racial stereotypes.
+An increasingly common use of this trope is a subversion of Japanese Ranguage, Asian Speekee Engrish, Tonto Talk and other similar tropes: a foreigner who actually has a good command of English may amuse themself by deliberately playing up racial stereotypes.

 - The Sandman: Emperor Joshua Norton acquires a Chinese manservant, with whom he speaks in perfect English.
 When a drunken sailor comes up asking where the opium dens are, he responds with "Very sorree, no speak English".

 - Watchmen: Rorschach speaks in a very distinctively clipped, telegraphic style.
 This is downplayed when he's not wearing his mask, and we see in flashbacks that he didn't do it at all before his breakdown.
 The implication seems to be that he just can't be bothered any more with the elaborations of formal speech.

 - Crazy Rich Asians: Goh Wye Mun, father of the protagonist Rachel's best friend Peik Lin, introduces himself to Rachel while the latter stays in the Goh family's mansion in Singapore with a wildly exaggerated Asian Speekee Engrish accent as a joke before dropping it and speaks in a perfectly normal American English accent (having studied at Cal State-Fullerton).
 He is played by Ken Jeong, so...